-Disclaimer: This is the result of research done from the outside only, we have not interviewed anyone internally, nor do we have any solid facts from accounts of people.
+Disclaimer: This is the result of research done from the outside only.
+We have not interviewed anyone internally, nor do we have any solid proof from individual portfolio accounts.
 We are merely raising the question from a compelling stack of evidence as a result of mounds of comparative analysis for activity in the market for the last 24 hours.

 Edits have been made of our own volition to help improve the accuracy of the conjecture surrounding our findings.
-The data and conclusions still stand that these market movement anomalies originated from Bittrex.com in some fashion and whether or not it was an “inside job” or someone executed a manipulation from the outside is not going to be determined by The CryptoSydnicate.
-We will leave that to journalists and whoever else.
+The data and conclusions still stand that these market movement anomalies originated from Bittrex.com in some fashion.
+Whether it was an “inside job” or someone executed a manipulation from the outside is not going to be determined by CryptoSyndicate.
+We leave that to the journalists.

 Our speculation is that an entity

 Whenever fees are assessed from Bittrex, they aren’t transferred away from Bittrex, and are more than likely not swapped to different coins (BTC or other) unilaterally when the fees are acquired.
-At some point, Bittrex needs to be convert these fees into BTC – should they be motivated to stack their BTC bags.
-Considering this, it’s probable – though still speculative – this crash was an attempt to automate offsetting their load.
-The result, [someone leveraging] Bittrex dumped their bags too quickly, all at the same time.
-Typically, shielding this kind of activity would be the aim, using a much longer time frame to avoid creating market panic, and also to keep prying eyes like ours from being able to dissect the market manipulation performed against investors.
+At some point, Bittrex needs to convert these fees into BTC – should they be motivated to stack their BTC bags.
+Considering this, it’s probable – though still speculative – that this crash was an attempt to automate offsetting their load.
+The result: [Someone leveraging] Bittrex dumped their bags too quickly, all at the same time.
+Typically, shielding this kind of activity would be the aim, using a much longer time frame to avoid creating market panic, with the side goal of also keeping prying eyes like ours from being able to dissect the market manipulation performed against investors.

 We would like to give